 The high speed rail line ends in Bukhara, which means to go to Khiva, you’ll have to take the slow train that leaves Bukhara at an ungodly hour of 4am, arrive in Urgench >6h later, then arrange for another transportation to Khiva.
 Now that I’m less broke, we opted to hire a private transfer.

 On the way from Bukhara to Khiva, we saw the part of the Amu Darya river that forms the border between Uzbekistan and Turkmenistan.
-The Amu Darya is one of the most important rivers in the desserts of Central Asia, flowing from the Pamir mountains through Afghanistan, Tajikistan, Uzbekistan, and Turkmenistan, before emptying into the (dying) Aral Sea.
+The Amu Darya is one of the most important rivers in the deserts of Central Asia, flowing from the Pamir mountains through Afghanistan, Tajikistan, Uzbekistan, and Turkmenistan, before emptying into the (dying) Aral Sea.

 We reached Khiva in the early afternoon.
 I recommend getting a hotel inside the walled city (called Ichan Qala) because everything you need to see is within the walls.
 Ichan Qala is similar to Bukhara in that the whole place is an open air museum, but it is immaculately clean and tidy, and small enough to be finished by foot in half a day.
 Fewer big tour groups make their way to Khiva, so you’re left with more independent travellers, many of whom are Chinese.
 And let’s just say, nothing has changed from when I wrote my China posts.